McGill-MMA-EnterpriseAnalytics/Medical_Appointment_NoShow/reports/part2_modelling.md

   - **Precision:** 0.3334
   - **Recall:** 0.3725
   - **F1-Score:** 0.3519
-- **Confusion Matrix and Classification Report:**
-  Detailed outputs provide insights into model performance, especially in balancing the trade-offs between precision and recall.
 - **Interpretation:**
   Although the accuracy is relatively high, the low precision and recall indicate that the model struggles to correctly identify no-show cases.
 This suggests further tuning or alternative approaches may be needed to better capture the nuances of the minority class.